oxidist/oxidist.github.io/_posts/2026-06-10-Engineering-an-Ending.md

 The strategy is therefore not merely absorbing the right cost, but absorbing it where these asymmetries protect the interval during which the old equilibrium's non-viability becomes apparent to all participants.

-# IV.
-The Operational Mechanism: Segal's Divide-and-Conquer
+# The Operational Mechanism: Segal's Divide-and-Conquer

 The framework's cases share an operational pattern that Segal's contracting-with-externalities analysis formalises.[^19] An absorber facing many parties whose payoffs depend on each other's participation can profitably tip a system from one equilibrium to another by exploiting the externalities among them — including via sequenced, discriminatory offers that make each party's acceptance individually rational even when collective resistance would succeed.

 This explains why early participants in new platforms typically receive subsidised terms: McLean gave ports preferential rates; Apple gave early iOS developers the full 70% revenue split before the store had scale; Stripe gave startups free integration support.
 Each defection from the old equilibrium raises the cost of staying, making the next defection easier to secure.
 The coalition that "should" defend the old equilibrium fails to form because sequential individual rationality undermines collective action.
 This is the operational layer between diagnostic precision and re-equilibration: it is how the absorber flips the system rather than simply waiting for it to tip.

-# V. Conclusion
+# Conclusion

 Across these cases, the same pattern recurs.
 Stable situations persist because coordination costs, decision authority, or risk are diffused such that no actor is compelled to resolve underlying inefficiencies.
 Structural change arises when an actor stands in the negative space where these costs are orphaned and configures themselves to absorb those specific costs in a way that makes continuation of the prior equilibrium non-viable.
 The prior arrangement ceases to reproduce itself.